 Are Allergy Eye Drops Safe for Kids?

-With seasonal allergies, a normal substance in the environment that comes around yearly in the same season, such as tree pollen in the late spring, is recognized by the body as an invader that must be destroyed.
+In a nutshell, allergies are the body’s abnormal response to a regular thing.
+With seasonal allergies, the body recognizes a normal substance in the environment that presents yearly in the same season, such as tree pollen in late spring, as an invader that must be destroyed.
+Read more about seasonal allergies in kids here!

-Allergic Conjunctivitis or Red Itchy Eyes
+Allergic Conjunctivitis: Red, Itchy Eyes

-This year, allergic conjunctivitis - red itchy eyes - was actually my first clue that my kids were dealing with seasonal allergy onset vs. the 27th cold of the season.
-My older two kids were able to tell me that their eyes were itchy, but for my toddler, the itchiness presented as eye rubbing.
-He also rubbed his eyes in his sleep, leading to sad little scratches and dark circles the following morning!
+My older two kids could tell me that their eyes were itchy, but the itchiness presented as eye rubbing for my toddler.
+He also rubbed his eyes in sleep, leading to sad little scratches and dark circles the following morning!

-I’ve been down the allergy road before, so I got my kiddos started on a treatment plan and spruced up my home environment and routine with some good allergen avoidance habits.
+I’ve been down the allergy road before, so I started my kiddos on an allergy treatment plan and spruced up my home environment and routine with some good allergen avoidance habits.
+We added allergy eye drops for a few weeks, and 1,000 tissues later, we seemed to be in a better spot.

-Eye drops for Allergies
+Eye Drops for Allergies

 Are Allergy Eye Drops Safe for Children?

 For those parents not lucky enough to have experienced “the goop” - it’s basically what it sounds like.
-Eyes will be itchy and red, but also produce copious amounts of mucous and may even be caked shut after sleep.
+Eyes will be itchy and red but produce copious amounts of mucous and may even be caked shut after sleep.
 Bacterial conjunctivitis is also very contagious and tends to spread through a family like wildfire.
 So that’s fun.

 Choosing an Allergy Eye Drop for Children: